samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 ## Settings Editor

-You can browse through many of the supported settings via the Settings Editor, which can be opened with the {#kb tehanu::OpenSettings} keybinding, or through the `tehanu: open settings` action in the command palette.
+You can browse through many of the supported settings via the Settings Editor, which can be opened with the {#kb gram::OpenSettings} keybinding, or through the `gram: open settings` action in the command palette.
 Through it, you can customize your local, user settings as well as project settings.

-> Note that not all settings that Tehanu supports are available through the Settings Editor yet.
+> Note that not all settings that Gram supports are available through the Settings Editor yet.
-> Some more intricate ones, such as language formatters, can only be changed through the JSON settings file {#kb tehanu::OpenSettingsFile}.
+> Some more intricate ones, such as language formatters, can only be changed through the JSON settings file {#kb gram::OpenSettingsFile}.

 ## User Settings File

-Your settings JSON file can be opened with {#kb tehanu::OpenSettingsFile}.
+Your settings JSON file can be opened with {#kb gram::OpenSettingsFile}.
-By default it is located at `~/.config/tehanu/settings.json`, though if you have `XDG_CONFIG_HOME` in your environment on Linux it will be at `$XDG_CONFIG_HOME/tehanu/settings.json` instead.
+By default it is located at `~/.config/gram/settings.json`, though if you have `XDG_CONFIG_HOME` in your environment on Linux it will be at `$XDG_CONFIG_HOME/gram/settings.json` instead.

 Whatever you have added to your user settings file gets merged with any local configuration inside your projects.

 ### Default Settings

 In the Settings Editor, the values you see set are the default ones.
-You can also verify them in JSON by running {#action tehanu::OpenDefaultSettings} from the command palette.
+You can also verify them in JSON by running {#action gram::OpenDefaultSettings} from the command palette.

 Extensions that provide language servers may also provide default settings for those language servers.

 ## Project Settings File

-Similarly to user files, you can open your project settings file by running {#action tehanu::OpenProjectSettings} from the command palette.
+Similarly to user files, you can open your project settings file by running {#action gram::OpenProjectSettings} from the command palette.
-This will create a `.tehanu` directory containing`.tehanu/settings.json`.
+This will create a `.gram` directory containing`.gram/settings.json`.

 Although most projects will only need one settings file at the root, you can add more local settings files for subdirectories as needed.
 Not all settings can be set in local files, just those that impact the behavior of the editor and language tooling.